SS Georgic (1895): Career

-Georgic's maiden voyage took place on 8 August 1895.
+Georgic's maiden voyage took place on 26 August 1895.
 Her large size soon became a problem as it restricted her usage to the North Atlantic for most of her career, mostly operating between the UK and New York.
 From October 1909, along with the Bovic and Cevic, she was transferred to the service to Australia, calling at Adelaide and Sydney.

 Incidents

 The Georgic had a somewhat accident-prone career; she twice collided with the dock entrance at Liverpool, on 23 May 1896 and 5 August 1901.

 On 10 March 1902, she collided with barque Oakhurst at Liverpool, the latter being badly damaged as a result.

-On 18 January 1903, she collided with the British steamer SS Saxon King off Fleming Cap, although it was the Saxon King which rammed Georgic from the side, the former ship bore the brunt of the damage.
+On 18 January 1903, she collided with the British steamer SS Saxon King off Flemish Cap, although it was the Saxon King which rammed Georgic from the side, the former ship bore the brunt of the damage.